A Kentucky Trifecta: Racing, Bourbon & Fellowship

 Not a Footnote: Women in the Architecture of American Whiskey

 Women didn’t arrive late to American whiskey.
 We were there when grain first met copper in the colonies, when harvests were turned into spirit on frontier farms from Pennsylvania to Kentucky.
 Long before visitor centers, wax-dipped bottles, or brand campaigns, women inherited land, managed estates, kept the ledgers, and sometimes ran the stills themselves.
 Some protected family distilleries through war and fire.
 Others carried them through Prohibition and into the modern era.
-Read the history carefully and the pattern becomes clear: women were never a footnote in whiskey’s story.
+Read the history carefully, and the pattern becomes clear: women were never a footnote in whiskey’s story.
 We were part of its architecture.

 Turning the Tables: A Conversation with Big Chief of The Whiskey Trip